 In a separate medium sized skillet, sizzled some cloves of garlic and shrimp paste.
 The Asian aromas of salty shrimp and fried garlic were wildly flying around the kitchen.
 I had leftover rice so I quickly cooked garlic fried rice with “bagoong alamang”, the Filipino shrimp paste.
 The tasty, salty and garlicky aromas warmly welcomed anyone who walked into the house that moment.

 So here’s my interpretation of Dinengdeng via SkiptoMalou.net and a huge serving of bagoong garlic fried rice.
-This was the ultimate comfort meal – simple, salty, crunchy, tangy, zesty with unique Filipino yumminess all over !
+This was the ultimate comfort meal – simple, salty, crunchy, tangy, zesty with unique Filipino scrumptious flavors all over.

-- Black fish sauce or Bagooong Balayan - 2 Tablespoons
+- 2 Tablespoons Black fish sauce or Bagooong Balayan from Asian markets

 To make the Dinengdeng :